franke-hub/SDL/COMMIT.md

 ~/src/cpp/Fileman/Scanner.cpp automated this task.

-A simple check was added to pub::List::insert to detect inverted after and link parameters.
+A simple check was added to pub\::List\::insert to detect inverted after and link parameters.

 ### 2025/08/16 trunk/maint